4DNucleome/PartSeg/tutorials/Interface-overview/interface-overview.rst

 .. image::  images/mask_window.png
    :alt: Mask Segmentation GUI.

-On top of the window they are 6 buttons:
+On top of the window there are 6 buttons:

-*  **Load image** - load image or image with existing segmentation.
+*  **Load image** - loads image or image with existing segmentation.
-*  **Load segmentation** - load segmentation to already loaded image or load segmentation parameters from segmentation.
+*  **Load segmentation** - loads segmentation to already loaded image or loads segmentation parameters from segmentation file.
-*  **Save components** - save each selected component to separate ``tiff`` file.
+*  **Save components** - saves each of selected components to separate ``tiff`` file.
+   For each component mask file is created.
-*  **Save segmentation** - save current segmentation to file.
+*  **Save segmentation** - saves current segmentation to a file.
-   File contains segmentation, its parameters and path to file on which process were performed.
+   File contains segmentation, its parameters and path to original picture on which segmentation was performed.
    Path can be absolute (may not work on another computer) or relative (may not work when saved file has ben moved).
 *  **Advanced settings** - currently only color map and labeling administration.